The recent SolarWinds security breach highlights the growing threat of unauthorised data access in our interconnected world.

 - issues with money laundering and terrorist financing, especially for banks

-These risks are compounded by the recent increase in remote working, which means that staff may connect to company networks from insecure locations.
+These risks are compounded by the recent increase in remote working.

 Other dangers include: